Strengthening Missouri’s behavioral health systems.

 Behavioral health is a complex issue with complicated financing and service delivery systems.
 In 2016, we shifted our strategy from funding individual agency services and programs to focus on statewide and community-level improvements.
 Through this approach we gain a deeper understanding of what works and greater insight into the structural barriers limiting a person-centered, recovery-oriented system.
 By doing so, we and other stakeholders are influencing the field and providing support to reshape it.

-Behavioral health is a vital component to achieving our mission of improving the health and well-being of communities most in need.
-While poor mental health and substance use disorders are key risk factors for poor physical health, advances in support and treatment options are making recovery a reality for a growing number of people.
+While mental illness and substance use disorders are key risk factors for poor physical health, advances in support and treatment options are making recovery a reality for a growing number of people.
 By building on these successes and supporting and facilitating emerging change efforts, we are helping shape a strong system that in the long term is more responsive, accessible, and available to those who need it.

 Rather than trying to address specific behavioral health issues with programmatic funding, our approach focuses on stimulating change at the systems level.
 As such, we often raise more questions than answers.
 We aim to influence change as we gain a better understanding of the current system, its strengths, and opportunities.
 We do this through analysis and learning, investing in innovative change efforts, and supporting emerging policy and advocacy efforts.

 In partnership with the Health Forward Foundation in Kansas City, we commissioned the Behavioral Health System Mapping Project to better understand the assets and intersections of Missouri’s behavioral health system with other social and health systems to identify opportunities for further collaboration, problem-solving, and coordination.

 Relatedly, in 2020, we established a learning cohort of local systems change partners to develop a shared understanding of common challenges and successes when transforming local behavioral health systems.